TEALSK12/introduction-to-computer-science/lesson_65.md

     -   Be sure to meerkat and not spend more than a minute or two with any single student at a time

 3. Exit ticket
-    -   Before students leave, have them answer the following questions on a small piece of paper:
+    -   Before students leave, have them answer the following questions on a small piece of paper, or in their daily journal notebook:
         1. What was the last thing you accomplished on the project today?
         2. What is the first thing you will work on tomorrow?
         3. Are you currently ahead, behind, or on track with your schedule?
 If you are behind, what tasks will you cut to get back on track?
 If you are ahead, what are some extra features you can add?